chainapsis/ewallet/examples/multi-ecosystem-react/README.md

-# Keplr Embedded Multi‑Ecosystem (React + Vite)
+# Oko Multi‑Ecosystem (React + Vite)

-React + Vite example that connects to both Cosmos (Osmosis testnet) and EVM (Ethereum Sepolia) using Keplr Embedded.
+React + Vite example that connects to both Cosmos (Osmosis testnet) and EVM (Ethereum Sepolia) using Oko.
 Shows social sign‑in, account display, and simple transfers for each ecosystem.

 ### Requirements